• Skip to primary navigation

 In Hungarian, it is called Londoni Szelet; in Romanian, it is called either Prajitura London or Prajitura cu gem si nuca.

 It took me a while to figure out the right recipe for these bars, as my grandmother did not write it down.
-Another family member gave me the recipe but was very vague with her instructions.
+Another family member gave me the recipe, but she was very vague with her instructions.

 The bars have three layers: a delicious shortbread crust, a layer of jam, and a layer of meringue and walnuts, all baked to perfection.